raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-As described in {{header}}, an initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request (unless specified otherwise by the relevant specification for the DSO in question).
+As described in {{header}}, an initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request (unless specified otherwise by the relevant specification for the DSO-TYPE in question).
-At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular DSO Session while the initiator is waiting for a response to a previous request using that MESSAGE ID on that DSO Session (unless specified otherwise by the relevant specification for the DSO in question), and for a long-lived operation the MESSAGE ID for the operation MUST NOT be reused while that operation remains active.
+At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular DSO Session while the initiator is waiting for a response to a previous request using that MESSAGE ID on that DSO Session (unless specified otherwise by the relevant specification for the DSO-TYPE in question), and for a long-lived operation the MESSAGE ID for the operation MUST NOT be reused while that operation remains active.